Genuine and quiet floating market in Bangkok.

 A wooden house on the canal named Artist’s House is a small venue for Thai traditional dance and puppet show also recognised by UNESCO as an intangible cultural heritage.
 You can sip your coffee while watching the show.
 And if the show is not on, not to worry, you can still look at some of the artists rehearsing.

-It’s an authentic, small, off the beaten path, floating market with a few farmers selling their food on little boats.
+It’s an authentic, small and off the beaten path floating market.
+With only a few farmers selling their food on little boats.
 So, do not expect dozen of boats that try to sell you souvenirs.
-In Bang Luang Canal you can expect few farmers who sell barbecue chicken, fruits, Thai snacks and soups to locals.
+In this floating market, instead, you can expect few farmers who sell barbecue chicken, fruits, Thai snacks and soups to locals.

 For more photos about travel photography visit the page Travel on this site.